rp42dev/rp42dev/README.md

 <!-- add short description about you -->
 ## 👁️ About me

 Hey there!
-I'm a full-stack software developer from Ireland who loves creating user-friendly applications that work smoothly on any device or platform.
-I have a particular interest in making unresponsive websites mobile-friendly, no matter what technology they were built with.
-So, whether it's WordPress or any other platform, I can help make it more responsive.
+I'm a full-stack software developer from Ireland.
 <!-- add the technologies you learned and used -->
 ---